alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 * Show/Hide menu bar: Once configured, turn it off and get more space

 Hovering over a item shows you a text description of it.
-CLicking on a planet pops up a note with the same data.
+Clicking on a planet pops up a note with the same data.

 ![Scan notes](http://i.imgur.com/Rdh8TqX.png)